-Some firmwares either fail to properly handle runtime permissions:
+Some types of firmware fail to properly handle runtime permissions:

-- They incorrectly mark OpenRuntime as not executable in the memory map. - They incorrectly mark OpenRuntime as not executable in the memory attributes table. - They lose entries from the memory attributes table after OpenRuntime is loaded. - They mark items in the memory attributes table as read-write-execute.
+- They incorrectly mark OpenRuntime as not executable in the memory map. - They incorrectly mark OpenRuntime as not executable in the memory attributes table. - They lose entries from the memory attributes table after OpenRuntime is loaded. - $\bullet\,$ They mark items in the memory attributes table as read-write-execute.